-We offer beer in 125mL tasters and full pours to drink here, as well as 750mL and 2L growlers to bring home with you.
+We offer beer in 125mL tasters and full pours to drink here, as well as 500mL bottles and 2L growlers to bring home with you.
 Our selection of beer is a constant rotation and you'll rarely see the same lineup on two subsequent visits.
 When you get here we suggest ordering a sample flight of the beers we currently have on tap.
 Once you've had a chance to taste, perhaps put an order in for some growlers to go and a pint to savor while you're waiting for your order to be filled.
 Your growlers will be waiting for you at the register whenever you're ready to depart.

 We have some seating available at the bar for those visiting in ones and twos and tables around the corner for those in larger parties.
 We do our best to make it back to the tables to clear your empties and take additional orders, but when things get busy your best bet is to come order at the bar.

 We don't serve food in our taproom.
 Our focus is on making the best beer we possibly can.
 However, you are more than welcome to bring food with you to nosh on while you're here.
-There are a number of restaurants to order from within a small radius of our location, there's a full supermarket within easy walking distance and we invite food trucks to park in our lot from time to time.
+There are a number of restaurants to order from within a small radius of our location, there's a full supermarket within easy walking distance and we invite food trucks and pop-up restaurants to serve up eats from time to time.

 Being a bike themed brewery we hope that you'll ride down to 3cross whenever possible.
 We have plenty of places to stash your bike inside.
 We have a good-sized parking lot available for those of you driving, but it does fill up when it gets busy.
 There is also limited on-street parking, but please be considerate of our neighbors.

 Find 3cross brews on draught or in bottles at these fine establishments in the Worcester area.

 138 Green St #5